Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to put up more than 60.5 points in four of 11 games this season.
+- Oregon State and its opponents have combined to score more than 60.5 points in five of 11 games this season.

 - Saturday's over/under is 5.3 points lower than the two team's combined 65.8 points per game average.

-- This contest's total is 11.7 points greater than the 48.8 these two squads combine to allow per game this season.
+- This contest's total is 11.7 points greater than the 48.8 these two squads combine to surrender per game this season.

-- The Ducks and their opponents score an average of 56.8 points per game, 3.7 fewer than Saturday's total.
+- The average total in Ducks games this season is 56.8, 3.7 points fewer than Saturday's total of 60.5 .

-- The 59.7 PPG average total in Beavers games this season is 0.8 points fewer than this game's over/under.
+- The 60.5 total in this game is 0.8 points above the 59.7 average total in Beavers games this season.

 Oregon Stats and Trends